-The IBM Network Station Series 100 is an integral part of IBM's Network Station family of network computers.
+The IBM Network Station Series 300 is an integral part of IBM's Network Station family of network computers.
 The simplicity, flexibility and functionality of the IBM Network Station dramatically lower the overall "cost of ownership" of your desktop computing environment while efficiently handling all of your existing business applications.
 It brings the power of network computing to everyone in your organization.

-The IBM Network Station provides smooth, easy access to data and applications, since both reside on the server.
+The IBM Network Station provides

+smooth, easy access to data and applications, since both reside on the server.
 The simplicity of the Network Station also makes configuration, maintenance and troubleshooting simple and less expensive through support at the server.
 Several studies suggest that network computers can offer significantly lower total cost of ownership than networked PCs and substantial savings when compared to Net PCs.
 The IBM Network Station... a simple tool for complex times.

-Access network computer
+The Internet network computer

-The IBM Network Station Series 100 is the access network computer.
-It is the choice for data presentation and the ideal solution when your desktop-computing focus is on access to server-based applications.
-The Series 100 lets you:
+The IBM Network Station Series 300 is the Internet network computer.
+It's the perfect choice for corporate intranet and Internet access.
+It is the ideal solution when your desktop-computing focus extends beyond mainline business applications and data presentation - when users spend a lot of time on your corporate intranet or the Internet.
+The Series 300 lets

-- Access multiple servers (IBM and others) - Run Windows applications via multiuser implementations of Windows NT - Support 3270 and 5250 terminal applications - Work with applications on AIX and UNIX servers using X-Windows server support - Benefit from your servers' significant processing power
+- Access multiple servers (IBM and others), including corporate intranet and Internet servers, via Web browsers - Run Windows applications via multiuser implementations of Windows NT - Support 3270 and 5250 terminal applications - Work with applications on AIX and UNIX servers using X-Windows server support - Run simple Java applets and applications - Benefit from your servers' significant processing power